 iLO/RILOE and iLO2/RILOE2 - Hewlett Packard's Integrated Lights Out/Remote Insight Lights Out servers that can be managed by CC-SG.
 Targets of an iLO/RILOE device are powered on/off and recycled directly. iLO/RILOE devices cannot be discovered by CC-SG; they have to be manually added as nodes.
-In this guide, the term iLO/RILOE includes both iLO/RILOE and iLO2/RILOE2.
+In this guide, the term iLO/RILOE includes all supported versions of iLO/RILOE.